ebramk12/digital-disbursements/docs/introduction/introduction.md

-Fiserv’s Digital Disbursement product allows merchants to provide customers with fast, more secure and cost-effective payout options how and when they want – on weekends, holidays and after hours. ikewise, the product allows the recipient to select the method to be used to disburse the payment.L
+Fiserv’s Digital Disbursement product allows merchants to provide customers with fast, more secure and cost-effective payout options how and when they want – on weekends, holidays and after hours. ikewise, the product allows the recipient to select the method to be used to disburse the payment.

-Digital Disbursements allows several flexible integration options to make integrating with your invronment easy and accessible.

 ---

 # Integration Options

-Start Disbursing payments quickly today by using one of the integration methods below!
+Digital Disbursements allows several flexible integration options to make onboarding easy and accessible.

 <!-- type: row -->